CambriaSolutions/MSRFP-3717/artifacts/US Digital Services Playbook Checklist.md

   12. USE DATA TO DRIVE DECISIONS

-  We used <Need to include name> for continuous monitoring because it is a complete solution that monitors and analyzes the metrics that impact the application at every level of the stack.
-We integrated Librato with Heroku to provide detailed information about the application’s performance.
-We added LogEntries to provide real-time logging, aggregated live-tail search and context views, and the ability to search events as they occur.
+  We used Application Insights for continuous monitoring because it is a complete solution that monitors and analyzes the metrics that impact the application at every level of the stack.
+It also provides detailed information about the application’s performance and provides real-time logging, aggregated live-tail search and context views, and the ability to search events as they occur.
+It is included as a service in Azure.

   [x] Monitor system-level resource utilization in real-time